juhakaup/CityBikeApp/documents/railwaydb.md

 ![Copy values from variables](./5_copy.JPG)

-From here you need to copy the values to the .env file located in the root of the server folder.
+Next, we need to create a file named .env in the root of server folder.

 The contents of the file should have the following fields with the information from the website:

 ```
 PGUSER='postgres'
-PGHOST='hostname'
+PGHOST='pghost'
 PGPASSWORD='password'
 PGDATABASE='railway'
 PGPORT=1234